elabit/robotmk/agents/plugins/Readme.md

 is equivalent to --variable name1:value1 --variable name2:value2 --variable  name3:value3.

-A complete robotmk yaml configuration file can look like that:
+A complete robotmk yaml configuration file can look like this:

 ```yaml
 #Global variables